 Approximately an hour drive from Bhopal towards the UNESCO world heritage site Bhimbetka, will take you to Bhojpur village which houses the lesser known Bhojeshwar Lord Shiva Temple, in Madhya Pradesh

-A distant glance at the temple, might not impress you much but once you will go inside the main sanctum, be ready to get mesmerised.
-Bhojeshwar stands as a monument of National importance under Archaeological survey of India (ASI) for two reasons.
-This hindu temple which is dedicated to lord shiva was left incomplete during the final stages of its construction and the reason that you wouldn’t see much inscription here.
-But, most importantly it is at Bhojeshwar temple which houses the tallest shivalinga of the world.
+A distant glance at Bhojeshwar temple, might not impress you much but once you will go inside the main sanctum, be ready to get mesmerised.
+This Mount Kailash Mahadev temple stands as a monument of National importance under Archaeological survey of India (ASI) for two reasons.
+Bhojeshwar hindu temple which is dedicated to lord shiva was left incomplete during the final stages of its construction and the reason that you wouldn’t see much inscriptions here.
+But, most importantly it is at Bhojeshwar temple which houses the tallest Lord shiva linga of the world.

 But, I have got a different reason to cherish my visit to Bhojeshwar Temple.
 More than what this temple has to showcase, what stood out for me was that I got an opportunity to visit Bhojeshwar along with a person who was responsible of restoring it during 2006-2007.
 I did this walk with none than the ace archaeologist Padmashri K.K Muhammad, a face responsible to restore many iconic monuments of India and open it for the public.
 And believe me while he was taking us through this temple, I could see how happy he was to be back here.
 I saw people touching his feet, making it quite evident that how much he is honoured for his commendable work

-Why Bhojeshwar Temple is an incomplete Hindu Temple?
+Why the temple of Mount Kailash Mahadev is an incomplete Hindu Temple?

 Sometimes, I really feel that our country is full of wonders at every corner, that even a lifetime will be less to explore it fully.
-I expected the same about Bhojeshwar, just that it turned out to be an incomplete hindu temple.
+I expected the same about the temple of Bhojeshwar, just that it turned out to be an incomplete hindu temple.

 It is said that Raja Bhoj could have adopted the idea of constructing this temple from his friend; king Raja Raja Chola I who was at the same time was constructing one of the largest temple of South India, Brihadisvara Temple in Thanjavur.
-It is from there that Raja Bhoj thought of creating not only the tallest shivalinga but also one of the largest temple complexes of the country.
+It is from there that Raja Bhoj thought of creating not only the tallest Lord Shiva Linga but also one of the largest Hindu temple complex of the country.

-So, why the temple wasn’t completed?
-Muhammad ji added that the calculation shows that during the final stage of the construction of this Mount Kailash Mahadev temple, the roof came off while laying the final stone, damaging the top most part of the shivalinga along with the pranali through which the water of abhisheka goes out.
+Muhammad ji added that the calculation shows that during the final stage of the construction of this Mount Kailash Mahadev temple, the roof came off while laying the final stone, damaging the top most part of the Lord shiva linga along with the pranali through which the water of abhisheka goes out.
 The reason could be that Raja Bhoj was probably thinking ahead of his time and somewhere in the process his calculations went wrong and hence the damage.
-He couldn’t put the final structure in place and therefore had to abandon the temple as it is.
-Also, according to the agamas (the various hindu religious texts) damaged idols of any god and goddesses cannot be worshipped and hence the lingam (an embodiment of Shiva) had to be left but the locals continued to offer homage here owning to its huge size
+He couldn’t put the final structure in place and therefore had to abandon Bhojeshwar hindu temple as it is.
+Also, according to the agamas (the various hindu religious texts) damaged idols of any god and goddesses cannot be worshipped and hence the lingam (an embodiment of Lord Shiva) had to be left but the locals continued to offer homage here owning to its huge size

-The statues of four incomplete apasaras on both the side of the main sanctum shall greet you once you shall proceed towards the main sanctum, where lies the shiva ling.
+The statues of four incomplete apasaras on both the side of the sanctum of Lord Shiva, shall greet you once you shall proceed towards the main templex complex area of Bhojeshwar temple

-The lingam is built using three superimposed limestone blocks and the total height of the lingam, including the platform is over 40 feet, making it the world’s tallest shivalinga.
+The Kailash Mahadev linga is built using three superimposed limestone blocks and the total height of the lingam, including the platform is over 40 feet, making it the world’s tallest Lord shiva linga.
 The Bhojpur temple features several peculiar elements, including the omission of a mandapa connected to the garbhagriha (sanctum), and the rectilinear roof instead of the typical curvilinear shikhara (dome tower).
 Three of the temple’s walls feature a plain exterior; there are some carvings on the entrance wall, but these are of the 12th century style.

 How To Reach Bhojpur Temple: